JohnGlassmyer/UltimaHacks/README.md

-Applying the patches requires that the last overlay of the game's executable (U7.EXE) first be expanded to provide room for several new procedures (this increases the executable's size by several kilobytes).
+Applying the patches requires that the last overlay of the game's executable (U7.EXE) first be expanded to provide room for several new procedures (this increases the executable's size by a few kilobytes).
 This is the first task to be performed by the Java project built in the previous step (the jar should be found in the `target` directory):

-`java -jar UltimaPatcher.jar --exe=U7.EXE --expand_last_overlay`
+`java -jar UltimaPatcher.jar --exe=U7.EXE --expand_overlay_index=348 --expand_overlay_length=0x4000`

 NASM can then be invoked to assemble each .asm file in the `ultima7` directory to a .o file: